What is a door supervisor?

 What do door supervisors wear?

-Door supervisors wear a uniform that reflects the company they work for, which means it’s often easy to identify them.
+Door supervisors wear a uniform and an earpiece that reflects the company they work for and the job they are doing, which means it’s often easy to identify them.
 For example, in nightclubs and bars a Door Supervisor will typically wear black trousers or skirt with matching shirt that has pockets on both sides of the chest.

 Can a door supervisor use CCTV?